Myanmar's Suu Kyi convicted in further blow to democracy

-BANGKOK (AP) — Aung San Suu Kyi, the civilian leader of Myanmar who was ousted in a de facto coup this year, was convicted of incitement and another charge Monday and sentenced to four years in prison — in a trial widely criticized as a further effort by the country's military rulers to reverse the democratic gains of recent years.
+BANGKOK (AP) — Aung San Suu Kyi, the civilian leader of Myanmar who was ousted in a de facto coup this year, was convicted on two charges Monday and handed a four-year sentence that was quickly cut in half — in proceedings widely criticized as a further effort by the country's military rulers to roll back the democratic gains of recent years.

-Hours later, state television reported that her sentence had been reduced to two years in an amnesty and indicated she would not serve it in prison but instead where she is currently being detained.

 Monday's verdict was the first in a series of cases brought against 76-year-old Suu Kyi since her arrest on Feb.
 1, the day the army seized power and prevented her National League for Democracy party starting a second term in office.

 If found guilty of all the charges she faces, Suu Kyi could be sentenced to more than 100 years in prison.
-She is being held by the military at an unknown location.
+She is being held by the military at an unknown location — and state television reported that she would serve her sentence there.
+That sentence was reduced hours after it was handed down in what the report said was an amnesty ordered by the country's military leader, Senior Gen. Min Aung Hlaing.

 The court earlier offered a 10-month reduction in the sentence for time served, according to a legal official, who relayed the verdict to The Associated Press and who insisted on anonymity for fear of being punished by the authorities.
 The state TV report did not mention any credit for time served.